 Some choose to “flip” houses, buying older or rundown properties, renovating them, and selling them for a profit.
 Others may try to develop land and build “spec” houses for buyers, while the most sophisticated may have access to syndication, where many investors pool their money for large purchases like apartment complexes or shopping centers.
 There’s even wholesale real estate, a popular way for many to get started in the real estate world, which we’ll discuss more later.

 2. Real Estate Can Build Wealth in Four Different Ways

 One of the reasons real estate is such a powerful generator of wealth is that it can make investors money in four distinct ways.
 The first comes when the mortgage or financing is paid every month.
 Part of this payment goes to decrease the principal of the loan, slowly but surely raising an owner’s equity.
 It’s like an automatic savings account just for paying your mortgage!
+And even with unpaid debts, there are possibilities for those looking to get a mortgage with collections.
 Secondly, in many cases, real estate will grow in value over time, a process known as appreciation.
 People who’ve owned property for decades may find it’s worth two or three times what they originally paid for it.
 This creates incredible long-term gains.